Education of Looked After and Previously Looked After Children

 1.4 Role of the Local Authority, Virtual School Head (VSH) and School for Looked After and Previously Looked After Children

 Governing bodies of schools and colleges must appoint a Designated Teacher to promote the educational achievement of Children in Care and Previously Looked After Children to ensure that this person has appropriate training.

 An up-to-date list of Designated Teachers should be maintained to assist with communications and assist other authorities that have placed children within the authority.

-As leaders responsible for ensuring that the local authority discharges its duty to promote the educational achievement of their Children in Care, Directors of Children's Services and Lead Members for Children's Services should ensure that:
+As leaders responsible for ensuring that the local authority discharges its duty to promote the educational achievement of their Children in Care and Previously Looked After Children, Directors of Children's Services and Lead Members for Children's Services should ensure that:

 The Virtual School Head should be the lead responsible officer for ensuring that arrangements are in place to improve the educational experiences and outcomes of the authority's Children in Care, including those placed out-of-authority.